Balloon Performance Calculator Tutorial

 - Wearing jewelry with sharp edges or protrusions (such as a diamond on an engagement ring) that tears or cuts the balloon's delicate latex.

-- Holding the balloon on the ground while inflating it.
+- Allowing the weather balloon to touch the ground while inflating it.
 This causes grass and/or gravel to damage the balloon.

 How do I know what my weather balloon's capacity is?